 How to spot a fake email: Some indicators of a fake email may include email addresses not matching the sender's website, requests to click a link to update information or take action on a negative account status (i.e. your account has been suspended/restricted).
 Keep in mind that particularly clever criminals can make some, if not all of these indicators look legitimate including making it look like a legitimate DCU email address sent the email.

 How to spot a fake text: Some indicators of a fake text include those sent with a sense of urgency — often asking you to respond with certain personal information, call a specific number, or click on a link provided in the text.

 Website links: The safest approach for dealing with email links is to not click the link at all.
 Logging directly into Digital Banking via dcu.org is the best way to access your account and any messages pertaining to your account.

 If you are ever in doubt about a call, text, or email you receive, are contacted by someone claiming to work on behalf of DCU, or find a website that claims to be DCU with a URL address other than www.dcu.org, we strongly encourage you not to reveal any personal, financial, and/or account related information, not to click on any of the links, or download attachments, and to contact us immediately by calling 800.328.8797.

 Please note that DCU will never solicit confidential information via an outgoing call, text, email, social media message, or voicemail, and we will never ask that this information be entered through a generic web link.
 If you receive an unsolicited communication from DCU that you have not requested and/or applied for (i.e. your Bill Payment has been sent, you've been approved for a loan, you’ve requested a call-back from DCU, or have opted-in for fraud alerts), DO NOT click on anything in the message, and NEVER reply or enter anything via a link or field in the message.

-Above all else, we ask that you never share your Online Banking username, password, PIN, or other personal information through any one of these methods.
+Above all else, we ask that you never share your Digital Banking username, password, PIN, or other personal information through any one of these methods.